grumat/bmt/docs/dma.md

 	MyDma::Init();
 }

-void MyDmaExample(const uint8_t *my_data, uint16_t count)
+// Very general example function void MyDmaExample(const uint8_t *my_data, uint16_t count)
 {
 	//...

-	// Initialize DMA to transfer values to CCR0 of PWM Output MyDma::Setup();
+	// Initialize DMA to transfer values to CCR0 of DMA channel MyDma::Setup();
-	// In this example PwmOut is an hypothetical data-type for another
-	// timer configured in PWM mode.
-Writing bytes to the CCR address of
+	// COntrols the data flow from a memory table to the CCRx of
-	// it, will setup new PWM ratio, according to current byte.
-The
-	// update period of the TIM2 governs the sample rate.
+	// another timer.
-	MyDma::Start(my_data, PwmOut::GetCcrAddress(), count);
+	MyDma::Start(my_data, MyOtherTimer::GetCcrAddress(), count);

 	//...
 }
 ```

+> In this example we associate a data buffer with the CCRx address of
+another timer.
+The example here uses the update signal of the **MyDma**
+timer to copy bytes to the CCRx register of another timer.
+In practice the **MyDma** timer establishes the sample rate in that bytes
+are written to the other timer.
+This is covered on the **06-dma-pwm**
+example to modulate a PWM based on a table.
+The data on the table
+produces a single ECG pulse.
+An example on how to implement an ECG
+simulator.